Sage-Bionetworks/database-semaphore/README.md

 "-Djdbc.password=<password>"
 ````
 # Dependencies
 This project depends on spring-jdbc 4.1.6.RELEASE or newer.
-All Spring dependencies are marked with a <scope>provided</scope>.
+All Spring dependencies are marked with a scope=provided so it should work with your version of Spring.
-The CountingkSemaphoreImpl does not use an Inversion Of Control (IoC) system it should work with any IoC system as a simple Java object.
-Spring IoC is used only for testing.
+The CountingkSemaphoreImpl is a simple Java object so it should be usable with any Inversion Of Control (IoC) system.
+This project uses Spring IoC for testing only.